A Basic Compositional Model for Spiking Neural Networks: The Spiking Neural Network Model

-\paragraph{Not network:} This network has one input, one output, and one internal neuron, which acts as an inhibitor for the output neuron.\footnote{We generally classify neurons into two categories: \emph{excitatory neurons}, all of whose outgoing edges have positive weights, and \emph{inhibitory neurons}, whose outgoing edges have negative weights.
-However, this classification is not needed for the results in this paper.} The network contains two edges, one from the input neuron to the internal neuron with weight $w$, and one from the internal neuron to the output neuron with weight $w'$.
-The internal neuron has bias $b$ and the output neuron has bias $b'$.
+\paragraph{Not network:} The Not network has one input $x$, one output $y$, and one internal neuron $a$, which acts as an inhibitor for the output neuron.\footnote{We often classify neurons into two categories: \emph{excitatory neurons}, all of whose outgoing edges have positive weights, and \emph{inhibitory neurons}, whose outgoing edges have negative weights.
+However, this classification is not needed for the results in this paper.} The network contains two edges, one from $x$ to $a$ with weight $w$, and one from $a$ to $y$ with weight $w'$.
+The internal neuron $a$ has bias $b$ and the output neuron $y$ has bias $b'$.

-The assembly consisting of the input and internal neurons acts like the identity gate, with settings of $b$ and $w$ as before: $b = L$ and $w = 2 L$.
-So, for example, if we consider just the input firing state at time $0$. the probability that the internal neuron's firing state at time $1$ is the same is exactly $1 - \delta$.
+The assembly consisting of the input and internal neurons acts like the Identity network, with settings of $b$ and $w$ as before: $b = L$ and $w = 2 L$.
+So, for example, if we consider just $x$'s firing state at time $0$, the probability that $a$'s firing state at time $1$ is the same is exactly $1 - \delta$.

-Let $b'$, the bias of the output neuron, be $- L$, and let $w'$, the weight of the outgoing edge of the inhibitor, be $-2 L$.
-Then if the inhibitor fires at time $1$, the output fires at time $2$ with probability $\delta$, and if the inhibitor does not fire at time $1$, the output fires at time $2$ with probability $1-\delta$.
-This yields probability $1- \delta$ of correct inhibition, which then yields probabiity at least $(1 - \delta)^2$ that the output at time $2$ gives the correct answer for the Not-network.
-Similar claims about multi-round computations also hold for the Not network, except that the Not network has a delay of $2$ instead of $1$.
+Let $b'$, the bias of the output neuron, be $-L$, and let $w'$, the weight of the outgoing edge of the inhibitor, be $-2 L$.
+Then if the internal neuron $a$ fires at time $1$, then the output neuron $y$ fires at time $2$ with probability $\delta$, and if $a$ does not fire at time $1$, then $y$ fires at time $2$ with probability $1-\delta$.
+This yields probability $1- \delta$ of correct inhibition, which then yields probabiity at least $(1 - \delta)^2$ that the output at time $2$ gives the correct answer for the Not network.

+Similar claims about multi-round computations as before also hold for the Not network, except that the Not network has a delay of $2$ instead of $1$.
+More precisely, consider an arbitrary infinite input execution $\beta_{in}$, and consider the probabilistic execution for $\beta_{in}$.
+Let $\beta$ be a finite trace of length $t \geq 2$ that is consistent with $\beta_{in}$.
+Then we know that $\beta$ must begin with a firing state of $0$ for $y$; suppose also that the firing state of $y$ at time $1$ is $1$.
+Suppose further that $\beta$ has the property that, for every $t'$, $2 \leq t' \leq t$, the firing state of $y$ at time $t'$ is unequal to the firing state of $x$ at time $t'-2$.
+Then we claim that $P(A(\beta)) \geq (1 - \delta)^{2(t-1)+1} = (1 - \delta)^{2t-1}$.
+This is because, with probability $1-\delta$, the firing state of $y$ at time $1$ is equal to $1$, and for each of the following times $t'$, $2 \leq t' \leq t$, with probability at least $(1 - \delta)^2$, the firing state of $y$ at time $t'$ is unequal to the firing state of $x$ at time $t'-2$.